St George's House,

 travelled by coaches to Sunderland, via the

-Exploring Brimham Rocks, Two St George's boys and young friend
+Exploring Brimham Rocks, Two St George's boys (left) Reg Taylor and (right) Peter Taylor

-near Pateley Bridge. enjoying a penny ride on Seaburn Beach.
+near Pateley Bridge. with their cousin, David Wickens, enjoying a penny ride on

-On a more serious note were the visits to the Halle Orchestra in the Royal Hall, Harrogate by Elsie Gale, there she met and made friends with members of the orchestra and Sir John Barbirolli who became known to them as JB.
+On a more serious note were the visits to the Halle Orchestra in the Royal Hall, Harrogate, by Elsie Gale, child number 541, there she met and made friends with members of the orchestra and Sir John Barbirolli who became known to them as JB.
 These visits kindled a life long love of Classical music in it's various forms for Elsie.

 Holidays